 Peru Travel

-Please feel free to use this page as you start to plan your next adventure.
-To help you navigate the information I have included on this page, I have provided a quick-navigation menu for you to use below.
-This will make it quick and easy for you to see which top destinations I recommend, which popular cities in Peru you should consider visiting, as well as links to all of the travel guides, itineraries, and packing articles that I have written to help you plan your adventure.
+Please feel free to use this page as you plan your next adventure.
+To help you navigate the information I have included on this page, I have provided a quick navigation menu for you to use below.
+This will make it quick and easy for you to see which top destinations I recommend, which popular cities in Peru you should consider visiting, and links to all of the travel guides, itineraries, and packing articles I have written to help you plan your adventure.

 I have also included some key information that you will need when planning your travel to Peru.
 Information such as the languages spoken, the currency used, emergency contact numbers to be aware of, VISA and passport considerations, required vaccinations, and important driving information (if you plan on driving while on your visit).